alphaparticlecode/wp-scratchpad/README.md

 If for any reason you need to disable an author's access to post drafts through WP Scratchpad, you can go to their profile within wp-admin, find the key pair that you created for them and click on the *Revoke* button.
 This will immediately remove the ability for their copy of WP Scratchpad to post drafts into WordPress.
 If they try to create a new draft through WP Scratchpad, they will see the error message *"There was an error submitting your post.
 Please make sure your WordPress site is responding or try again later."*

 ### Setting up WP Scratchpad
+Now that you've got the WordPress side configured and ready to go, you're ready to download the Chrome extension and start drafting posts!

 #### Downloading and activating the extension
+Open up the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and search for *WP Scratchpad*.
+Once you find it in the search results (hopefully it's the #1 result!), click on *Add to Chrome* and in the resulting pop up click *Add extension*.
+Once the extension is added and activated, you should see the WP Scratchpad icon to the right of the URL bar.
+You can click on this icon at any time to bring up WP Scratchpad.

 #### Providing Site URL and JWT credentials
+The first time you download WP Scratchpad, you have to connect it to your site.
+First, enter the base URL of your site.
+If you're not sure what that is, you can look at the URL that's in the URL bar when you are logged into wp-admin and remove everything after and including */wp-admin/*.
+For example, if the URL of my WordPress admin area is https://loremipsum.com/wp-admin, the base URL for my site is https://loremipsum.com.
+Make sure to include the *https://* when you're typing in your URL.
+When you are done entering your URL, click *Save Site*.

+Once your URL is entered, click on *Log In* and you will be prompted to enter your API Key and API Secret.
+These are the two values you got earlier when you were setting up WordPress.
+Copy and paste both of these values and click on *Log In* and WP Scratchpad should update with your username, letting you know you have logged in successfully.
+Remember that each author who you grant access to on the WordPress site has a different API Key and API Secret and should use their own to make sure drafts are properly attributed.

 #### Drafting your first post
+Now that you've saved the URL to your site and WP Scratchpad has made a successful connection to WordPress, you're ready to draft your first post!
+You should see inputs for the post title and post content.
+Input a post title (you can always change this later in WordPress) as well as the post content, including any notes or links you want to have saved.
+When you're ready, click *Post as Draft* and your title and content will be saved in WordPress as a draft post.
+Once your post is saved, you'll see the text *"Your post has been saved."* along with a link to *Edit in WordPress*.
+Clicking this link will take you directly into your new draft post in WordPress (or ask you to log in first) where you can make any additional edits.

+Congratulations!
+You've just drafted your first post with WP Scratchpad!

 ### Advanced Techniques